-VRD meets adaptive communication needs by using the LEP Language Line.
+One way VRD meets adaptive communication needs is by using the LEP Language Line.
 This allows staff to communicate with customers in numerous languages, including those commonly found in Texas.

 Many customers and staff members who are blind or visually impaired need alternative formats for printed communications.
-A full-time employee in the VRD Braille Unit prepares documents in braille, large print, or electronic format.
-Dedicated computers with braille translation software and Braille embossers are available in each field office.
+Staff in the Assistive Technology Unit prepare-documents in braille, large print, or electronic format.
+Dedicated computers with braille translation software and braille embossers are available in each field office.
 Staff uses these to produce documents, such as letters to customers or meeting agendas.